 EGI Contribution: EGI contributes to the Work Package 10 Data And Computing where it supports the building of partnerships between existing e-Infrastructures and ELI to use e-Infrastructure services tailored to ELI needs.

-Thales Esa InfoaaS Stimulus is a European Space Agency (ESA) stimulus project (Jan-Jul 2016) to demonstrate that cloud resources can be accessed through the Helix Nebula Marketplace (HNX) for applications analysing/visualising data coming from ESA.
+Thales Esa InfoaaS Stimulus (TEISS) is a European Space Agency (ESA) stimulus project (Jan-Jul 2016) to demonstrate that cloud resources can be accessed through the Helix Nebula Marketplace (HNX) for applications analysing/visualising data coming from ESA.

 Coordinator: Thales Services

 EGI Contribution: EGI is supporting developers at a commercial partner to define an integration solution, providing technical support with an EGI cloud provider, and testing both the technical integration and in the application porting of a use case from a German SME.
 Final activities comprise the definition of business models for continuing beyond the proof of concept phase.

 HNSciCloud is building a hybrid cloud platform on top of which a competitive marketplace of European cloud players can develop their own services for a wider range of users.